SebastianMartinezSWE/cs-684-team-blue/test-cases/sprint 1 UX test cases.md

 Description: test to verify the landing page to display a method (button or link) to navigate to a “Sign-in” page

 Test Steps: after running the api on local system the landing page is loaded

-Pre-requistes: having the repository cloned and running the api on local system and to be not signed-in
+Pre-requisites: having the repository cloned and running the api on local system and to be not signed-in

 Author: Akshay

 Test Method: manual

-Pass/Fail Criteria: the presence of sign-in and transitoin to sign-in page is the pass criteria. absence of the sign-in button  and not navigating to the sign-in page are the fail criteria.
+Pass/Fail Criteria: the presence of sign-in and transition to sign-in page is the pass criteria. absence of the sign-in button and not navigating to the sign-in page are the fail criteria.

 Test Case Id- TBL002